MNP LLP: Mergers and acquisitions

 2021: 26 Deloitte regional Canadian offices.
 Further expands presence in Gaspé, Woodstock, Sudbury, and St. John's.

 2022: Acquired Quebec-based consulting firm Groupe Trigone, and further expands presence in Laval, Quebec City, North Shore Montreal, Oshawa, Wallaceburg, and Kelowna.

-2023: Further expansion of Quebec's Berthierville, Shawinigan, Edmonton and Vancouver.
+2023: Further expansion in Quebec (Berthierville and Shawinigan), Alberta (Calgary and Edmonton), British Columbia (2 acquisitions in Vancouver, Surrey and Prince George), Ontario (Sarnia), and Newfoundland and Labrador (St. John's office from PwC Canada).

+2024: Various acquisitions in Quebec, and first acquisition in Prince Edward Island.

 Structure and subsidiaries

 MNP Ltd.

 MNP Ltd. is one of Canada’s largest consumer insolvency firms, established in 1996.
 As of 2016, the firm had over 65 Licensed Insolvency Trustees and more than 200 resident and satellite offices located in key urban and rural centres across Canada.

 In 1996, after merging with Brandon, Manitoba-based BDO and Edmonton-based Miller, McClelland Limited, Meyers Norris Penny & Co. decided to create a subsidiary to incorporate their insolvency practice.
 On June 6, 2011, that subsidiary officially became MNP Ltd.

 As a subsidiary of MNP LLP, MNP Ltd. offers consumer insolvency services including consumer proposals, personal bankruptcy and credit counselling as well as a range of bankruptcy alternatives like debt consolidation, orderly payment of debts, informal debt settlement, payday loans and credit extensions.Its corporate recovery and restructuring services are broadly divided into three categories: Debtor Services (Business Review; Corporate Restructuring – Informal Turnaround; Corporate Restructuring – Formal Proposal to Creditors; Bankruptcy), Creditor Services (Business Review; Monitor Appointments; Interim Receiver; Receivership; Bankruptcy) and Other Services (Mediation; Trustee Under Dependant Adult Orders; Corporate Executer of Deceased Estates; Liquidator Under Business Corporation Acts).

 MNP Ltd.’s Licensed Insolvency Trustees are licensed with the Office of the Superintendent of Bankruptcy Canada, a division of the Canadian Ministry of Innovation, Science and Economic Development and participate in various committees, marking centres and education components with the Canadian Association of Insolvency and Restructuring Professionals (CAIRP).
 Trustees have also sat on exam panels and had active roles as presidents and chairs of various provincial bodies and the national body of CAIRP.

-MNP has been recognized by Aon Hewitt as one of Canada's 50 Best Employers every year consecutively since 2009 and its regional offices have won a number of Consumer Choice Awards in the Trustee in Bankruptcy category:

-Winnipeg office won three consecutive years between 2012 and 2015.